-Suppose we are guiding someone, as when we are parents.
-Guiding involves not just correcting but also appreciating: correcting them when they do anything wrong; and appreciating them when they do something right.
+Suppose we are guiding someone, as when we are parents guiding our children.
+Guiding involves both correcting and appreciating: correcting them when they do something wrong, and appreciating them when they do something right.

-Appreciating others is undoubtedly important, but what we appreciate is often even more important.
+Appreciating others is undoubtedly important, but what we appreciate about them is even more important.
 Suppose we appreciate them when they achieve something significant.
-If that is the only time we appreciate them, they may start thinking that our love for them is conditional to their achieving something significant.
-Such thinking may make their base their self-worth on extrinsic things such as achievements: “Only if I achieve will I be appreciated, valued, loved.”
-Such extrinsic self-worth can set them up for insecurity, depression, inferiority complex and other mental health problems.
+That’s good, but if that’s the only time we appreciate them, they may start thinking that our love for them is conditional to their achieving something significant.
+Such thinking may make them base their self-worth on extrinsic things such as achievements: “Only if I achieve will I be appreciated, valued, loved.”
+Such extrinsic self-worth can set them up for insecurity, inferiority complex and other mental health problems.

 How can we foster intrinsic self-worth in them?
 By stressing that their existence has innate value, for we all are precious parts of the Divine (Bhagavad-gita 15.07).
 And by appreciating them for the things that are in their control such as their commitment, not for the things beyond their control such as achievement.

 The Gita (18.14) stresses that the results of our actions depend on many factors; our endeavor is just one of them.
 When the remaining factors are favorable, our endeavor bears visible fruit – our commitment translates into achievement.
 When the remaining factors aren’t favorable, results may not manifest, despite our best efforts.
 All we can do is stay committed till those factors become favorable.